vesel4akProjects/VoltForce/README.md

 <img width="545" height="89" alt="изображение" src="https://github.com/user-attachments/assets/4db8f645-6b64-4885-95a2-acb13216f0d6" />

 You can also use a SOCKS5 proxy.
-This is done using the `--socks5` flag.
+This is done using the --socks5-address,--socks5-port,--socks5-username and --socks5-password flags.
 You can launch the Tor service and carry out the attack through it by simply specifying the address and port.
 If you wish to use a private proxy, you can also provide a username and password.